mbaffico/docs/README.md

-# 📁 GitHub Pages: Hosted Visualizations & Analyses
+# 📁 Visualizations & Analyses

 Welcome to my documentation site for hosted HTML outputs and data-driven insights.
 This repository serves as a centralized location for interactive reports, visualizations, and case studies developed in R and other tools.